srid/purescript-book-sources/chapter6.md

 X>     ```haskell
 X>     instance repeatAction :: Action Int String where X>       act 0 _ = ""
-X>       act n s = s ++ act (n - 1) s
+X>       act n s = s <> act (n - 1) s
 X>     ```
 X>
 X>     Note that `act 2 s` is equal to the combination `act 1 s <> act 1 s`, and `1 <> 1 = 2` in the monoid of additive integers.
 X>
 X>     Write down a reasonable set of laws which describe how the `Action` class should interact with the `Monoid` class. _Hint_: how do we expect `mempty` to act on elements?
 What about `append`?
 X> 1.
 (Medium) Write an instance `Action m a => Action m (Array a)`, where the action on arrays is defined by acting on the elements independently.
 X> 1.
 (Difficult) Given the following newtype, write an instance for `Action m (Self m)`, where the monoid `m` acts on itself using `append`:
 X>
 X>     ```haskell
 X>     newtype Self m = Self m
 X>     ```
 X>
 X> 1.
-(Medium) Define a nullary type class `Unsafe` and use it to define a version of the `unsafeIndex` function from the `Data.Array.Unsafe` module, which uses your constraint to express its lack of type-safety.
-Use your function to define a function `last` which chooses the last element of an array, and which preserves the `Unsafe` constraint.
+(Medium) Define a partial function which finds the maximum of a non-empty array of integers.
+Your function should have type `Partial => Array Int -> Int`.
+Test out your function in PSCi using `unsafePartial`. _Hint_: Use the `maximum` function from `Data.Foldable`.

 ## A Type Class for Hashes

-In the last section, we will use the work of the rest of the chapter to practical effect, to create a library for hashing data structures.
+In the last section of this chapter, we will use the lessons from the rest of the chapter to create a library for hashing data structures.

 Note that this library is for demonstration purposes only, and is not intended to provide a robust hashing mechanism.